sealvault/sealvault/website/src/privacy.md

-# Isolated Identities with Accounts
+# Isolated Identities with Profiles

 SealVault lets you organize your wallets and dapps into accounts for separate on-chain identities.
 The app won't let you send transactions between addresses